Xinglab/lr2rmats/README.md

 - `novel.gtf`: all novel transcripts from long-read that are different from any of the annotation transcript.
 Here, only novel transcripts that have at least one known splice site are kept.

+- `novel_exon.bed`: bed file of all novel exons that are added in the `updated.gtf`.

 - `unrecog.gtf`: all unrecognized transcripts from long-read that have no known splice site.

 - `detail.txt`: detailed information for each long-read derived transcript.